hlisdero/thesis/README.md

+# Thesis

-# Thesis: Compile-time Deadlock Detection in Rust using Petri Nets
+## Compile-time Deadlock Detection in Rust using Petri Nets

 [Link to the PDF](./Thesis.pdf)